We Open Eyes, Minds and Doors

 “Leadership Pittsburgh was the most impressive event in my recent professional and personal life.”

 Leadership Pittsburgh (LP) is our signature program designed to challenge established local leaders to:

 For the company investing in the present as well as the future:

 Leadership Pittsburgh (LP) is a 10 month program for established senior leaders.
 This creative and innovative leadership training program was pioneered in Pittsburgh and has served as a model for several others around the country.
-Our faculty utilizes data-driven training models and provides access to experts who share their experiences as our community builds on the capacity of those individuals who are leading this community now and who will be affecting change in our region in the coming years.
+Our faculty utilize data-driven training models and provide access to experts who share their experiences as our community builds on the capacity of those individuals who are leading this community now and who will be affecting change in our region in the coming years.
 It strengthens the bonds of this highly talented pool with others in their cohort and within the region.
 The networks of LP are a retention and investment tool for our area's businesses and nonprofits.

 Leadership Pittsburgh’s unique format makes the Pittsburgh region your classroom.

 From September through June, the monthly Leadership Pittsburgh program provides 60 participants with the exposure, experiences and connections that prepare them to tackle the challenges of senior leadership in our community.
 In less than 10 months, our participants view the region and local events in a deeper and profound new way.

 As a participant, you will:

 - Participate in roundtable, small- and large-group discussions